Ao-Collaboration/Ao-Collaboration.github.io/_posts/2021-08-03-empowering-admins-web-case-lead.md

 * All universally required fields must have a value before a record can be created via Web-to-Lead
 * Salesforce doesn’t support rich text area (RTA) fields on Web-to-Lead forms.
 If you use RTA fields on your forms, any information entered in them is saved as plain text when the lead is created
 * Web-to-Lead forms don’t validate the email address field.
 To validate email addresses of web-generated leads, create a validation rule for the Email field on leads

+## Conclusion
+Both **Web-to-Case** and the **Web-to-Lead** functions are *must haves* for your service and sales teams and they make for great automation foundations by redirecting basic customer touchpoints to the right places.
+In the next **Empowering Admins** articles we will dive into the nitty gritty and go over tutorials for both of them.

+Stay tuned.